 Fluctuating member populations, information gaps, and growing health inequities make it challenging for health insurance providers to immediately identify risk, improve health, and manage health care costs for their members.
 Health insurance providers need help identifying more at-risk members sooner, improving the member experience, managing high-risk members with the right interventions at the right time, strengthening physician relationships and engagement, and increasing member engagement regarding their care and health.

 This webinar will draw on industry expert knowledge and discussion of a real-world case study to describe how lab data and predictive analytics can be used to understand disease history and future risk of new/existing members prior to their first claim to prioritize personalized care and enhance member experience.

-Matt Cardoso is Sr. Director, Product Solutions, Health Plans.
-Matt has been with Quest Diagnostics Information Ventures franchise since 2016 and in this time, has made significant leadership contributions to both the Health Plan and Health Systems market development, portfolios, and programs.
+Matt Cardoso is the Senior Director of Product Solutions for Health Plans at Quest Diagnostics.
+He has been with the company’s Healthcare Analytics Solutions franchise since 2016 and in this time, has worked to develop a portfolio of products and solutions that provide the market with analytics based solutions that solve problems in the Health Plan and Health Systems market.
 Prior to joining Quest, Matt held a variety of leadership positions in product management, product strategy and strategic sales for leading population health, EHR, HIE vendors, and health care delivery networks.